sfc-gh-aross/dbt_cortex_analytics/README.md

   - SENTIMENT_ANALYSIS
   - FACT_SUPPORT_TICKETS
   - FACT_PRODUCT_REVIEWS
+- dbt Cloud account (optional, for data transformation)
+- Python 3.8+ with required packages (see requirements.txt)

-## Deployment Instructions
+## Setup Instructions

-1. Log in to your Snowflake account
+1. Clone this repository
+2. Set up your Snowflake environment using `dbt/setup.sql`
+3. Configure your dbt project:
+   - Update `dbt/dbt_project.yml` with your Snowflake credentials
+   - Run `dbt deps` to install dependencies
+   - Run `dbt run` to build the data models
+4. Deploy the Streamlit app:
-2. Navigate to the Streamlit section in Snowsight
+   - Navigate to the Streamlit section in Snowsight
-3. Create a new Streamlit app
+   - Create a new Streamlit app
-4. Copy the contents of `streamlit_app.py` into the editor
+   - Copy the contents of `streamlit/app/` into the editor
-5. Set the following configuration:
+   - Configure the app settings:
      - App name: Customer Analytics Dashboard
      - Warehouse: Your preferred warehouse
      - Database: Your database containing the ANALYTICS schema
      - Schema: ANALYTICS

 ## Usage